PLATO Hand: Shaping Contact Behavior with Fingernails for Precise Manipulation: Design

 \subsubsection{Bending Energy}

 We model the fingertip as a bonded layered beam of total length $L = L_1 + L_2$, where the segment spanning $0 \le x \le L_1$ includes the distal phalanx, pulp, and fingernail, and the segment $L_1 < x \le L$ consists of the pulp and fingernail alone.
+This partition reflects the composite architecture of the fingertip, with the distal phalanx present only over the proximal segment and the fingernail forming the stiff dorsal layer throughout.
 The resulting flexural rigidity is piecewise constant:

+As illustrated in Fig.~\ref{fig:valid}(a), the fingernail and the distal phalanx modify the composite cross-section, shifting the neutral axis and increasing the effective flexural rigidity of the fingertip.
 To obtain a single equivalent stiffness, we define an effective bending rigidity $(EI)_{\mathrm{eff}}$ by equating the strain energy under a tip load to that of a uniform beam.